 So because of the delicious food on the telly.
 I became so engrossed that by the end of it, I couldn’t help but love him and what he stood for.
 His mentality in that dieting was wrong and you should eat whole, healthy foods really rung true in my ears.

 The next day, I purchased his book.
 (Not the one in this review, but the second one in the other review).
 On Amazon Prime and awaited it’s delivery.
 I then started cooking all sorts of meals which then actually got me to buy his first book.

-This book contains a lot more low carbohydrate meals and recommends you to eat 3 low carb meals on a rest day and just 1 high carb meal on a workout day, this works perfectly as I do tend to bloat on carbs anyway.
+This book contains a lot more low carbohydrate meals.
+It also recommends you to eat 3 low carb meals on a rest day, and just 1 high carb meal on a workout day.
+This works perfectly as I do tend to bloat on carbs anyway.

 Now, for the negatives (not many, but definitely important)… The biggest negative, is you really do need to prep like a boss.
 I know it says it right at the start of the book, but do NOT take this lightly.
-My partner and I missed a weekly plan at the beginning of our start week and it completely through us off for that entire week.
+My partner and I missed a weekly plan.
+At the beginning of our start week and it completely threw us off for that entire week.
 Joe Wicks can not stress enough just how important this is.

 Finally, the shopping can get costly, especially at first.
 It should start balancing out, but just be prepared to splash out a little from the start.
 If you keep these two negatives in mind then you are definitely good to go, and will enjoy every recipe from his book.